affinitydb/doc/mvStore cpp.md

 _The rest of the documentation on this page is mostly unnecessary, when using protocol-buffers._

 ###ISession::mapURIs
 This is how new [properties](./terminology.md#property) are declared.
-Note that the mvSQL and protocol-buffer interfaces do this implicitly, so one should only need to call `mapURIs` when going through the lower-level methods ([createPIN etc.](#isession::createpin-isession::createuncommittedpin)).
+Note that the pathSQL and protocol-buffer interfaces do this implicitly, so one should only need to call `mapURIs` when going through the lower-level methods ([createPIN etc.](#isession::createpin-isession::createuncommittedpin)).
 `mapURIs` is one of the only places in the interface where the textual form